SaiLakshmiBharathiJandhyala/ANE-Firebase/docs/Core - Add the extensions.md

 Make sure you only have one `<application>` node in your manifest additions combining them if you have multiple.

 The following shows the complete manifest additions node.
-You must replace `YOUR_APPLICATION_ID` with your AIR application's Java package name, something like `air.com.distriqt.test`.
+You must replace `YOUR_APPLICATION_PACKAGE` with your AIR application's Java package name, something like `air.com.distriqt.test`.
 Generally this is your AIR application id prefixed by `air.` unless you have specified no air flair in your build options.